 Outdoor Affenpinschers aren't meant to live outdoors.
 They should always be supervised outside and should be kept on a leash or in a fenced area.
 They are sensitive to heat or cold and shouldn't be asked to venture outdoors when temperatures are at the extremes.

-Exercise Though energetic, Affenpinschers are often happy with a few walks and indoor playtime.
+Exercise Though energetic, Affenpinschers are often happy with a few daily walks and some indoor playtime.
 If they exhibit undesirable behaviors, more exercise may be necessary.

-Endurance Affenpinschers are an athletic breed that enjoys canine sports and competition—but the breed is sensitive to heat and care should be taken to halt activity before the dog is overworked.
-She isn't likely to quit on her own.
+Endurance Affenpinschers are an athletic breed that enjoys canine sports and competition—but they're sensitive to heat and care should be taken to halt activity before an Affie is overworked—she isn't likely to quit on her own.

 Activity distance rating

-Food Affenpinschers should get ¼ to ½ cup of food per day, split between two or three meals.
+Food Give your Affenpinscher ¼ to ½ cup of food per day, split between two or three meals.
 This amount is based on average weight and activity level.
-Affens may have dental issues and may require a special diet to accommodate missing teeth or problems with bite alignment.
+Affens may have dental issues and thus may require a special diet to accommodate missing teeth or problems with bite alignment.

-Affens may be territorial when it comes to food and they may present some food and resource guarding behaviors.
-If your Affenpinscher displays any resource guarding, consult with a behaviorist to determine the best way to manage the behavior.
+Affens may be territorial when it comes to food, and may attempt to guard it.
+If your Affenpinscher shows any signs of resource guarding, consult with a behaviorist to determine the best way to manage it.
 Children should never be allowed to touch or remove food from any dog while it is eating.

 Health and Grooming